Find DPS Houston information including phone, address and hours of operation for the six different locations listed below.

 1. What should I bring when I visit the Houston Department of Public Safety office?

 It varies upon what it is that you are trying to accomplish.
 If you are renewing your Houston drivers license, then you will need to complete a drivers license renewal form, and have your old license and your social security number.
-If you are trying to obtain your first TX driver license, then you will need to finish a online drivers ed course prior to your application at the DPS Houston Office.
+If you are trying to obtain your first TX driver license, then you will need to finish a online driver safety program course prior to your application at the DPS Houston Office.
 If you are between the ages of 14-17, you can get 10% off the enrollment cost for internet drivers education by clicking here.
 If you are between the ages of 18-24, you can enroll in an online Adult Drivers Ed class by clicking here.

 2. What are the DPS Houston office hours?